dosh-project/dosh/README.md

 Then Build within Visual Studio.

-### Ubuntu
+### Ubuntu:

-Install them as follows:
+Install dependencies as follows:
-sudo apt-get update
+* sudo apt-get update
-sudo apt-get install cmake libboost-all-dev build-essential
+* sudo apt-get install cmake libboost-all-dev build-essential

 To build, change to the dosh directory and run `make'.
 The resulting executables can be found in dosh/build/release/src.

-## Mac
+## Mac:

+Install dependencies with brew:
-brew install boost
+* brew install boost
-brew install cmake
+* brew install cmake

 Install Xcode and Developer Tools